linux-chenxing/linux-chenxing.org/blobs/bootrom.md

 - For mercury5 booting from SD card involves putting a file called IPL on the SD card in a FAT16 partition (partition type 0x4,0x6 or 0xe).
 - Booting from SPI NOR involves putting the IPL at an address in the SPI NOR that seems to be specific to the SoC:
   * For infinity 3 the address is 0x4000
+- Booting from SPI NAND seems to invole some metadata being put into the first "golden" block of the NAND so that the bootrom can reliably load the IPL from NAND.
+There seems to be some support for backup blocks.
+The metadata seems to be dependant on the type of chip being used and there is a tool to generate the right metadata from a list of chips.
+However, there also seem to be generic data that can be loaded that allows the boot rom to load the IPL but maybe doesn't handle bad blocks.

 ## Tags